Philogy/liquid-delegate-v2/README.md

 time but importantly only once.
 Whether a certain a nonce has already been invalidated can be checkecd by calling `WrapOfferer.getNonceUsed(address owner, uint256 nonce)`.

+#### Contract Offer Context
+As part of contract orders Seaport requires providing context data in the `extraData` field.
+For the `WrapOfferer` contract the context contains the necessary data to reconstruct and validate the receipt.
+The extra data can be constructed or interpreted by calling the `WrapOfferer`'s `encodeContext(...)` and `decodeContext(bytes)` methods.

 See the [`./test/WrapOfferer.t.sol`](./test/WrapOfferer.t.sol) file for examples on how to use the contract offerer.